 Attend Introduction to Legal Methods Class

-Introduction to Legal Methods is a preparatory course for first year students that will run from January 5th through January 9th.
-This week is part of a one unit required graded class in your first semester; attendance for 1Ls is mandatory.
+Introduction to Legal Methods is a preparatory course held during the week before the main term begins.
+It is for first year students and is a part of a one unit required graded class in your first semester; attendance is mandatory.

 Register with the California Committee of Bar Examiners